The Five Stages of Debugging

-We Product Manager sometimes can't understand why the product bugs we complain about so vociferously take so long for Engineering to fix.
+We Product Managers sometimes can't understand why the product bugs we complain about so vociferously take so long for Engineering to fix.

 Well, here is the developer's point of view when faced with a nasty bug.
 It's an extremely well-written guest post by an engineer who is a fan of this humble and cantakerous blog.
 Thank you, A. Working Coder!